- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I straightened my posture as I waited for an answer.

-“Deer are very rare here; I was not about to diminish their population simply to comply with your stomach.”
+“Deer are very rare in this world, I was not about to diminish their population simply to comply with your stomach.”

 “Rare?
-That’s odd…in my world there are so many deer that once a year they are allowed to be hunted to keep the populace in check.
-Well…back home at least.”
-I leaned back onto my hands.
+That’s odd…in my world there are so many deer that once a year they are allowed to be hunted in order to keep the populace in check.
+Well, back home at least.”
+I leaned onto my hands, my elbows pushing into my thighs.

 “Back home?”